pygridgen/hologridgen/README.md

 ## Installation

-Until hologrid is made available on conda-forge you can install it as follows in a Python 3.7 conda environment:
+Until hologridgen is made available on conda-forge you can install it as follows in a Python 3.7 conda environment:

 ```
-conda install -c jlstevens -c conda-forge hologrid
+conda install -c jlstevens -c conda-forge hologridgen
 ```

 If you need a new, blank Python 3.7 conda environment, you can create it and activate it using:

 ```
-conda create -n hologrid python=3.7
+conda create -n hologridgen python=3.7
-conda activate hologrid
+conda activate hologridgen
 ```